redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

 ```
 ### Search and Querying Basics
-Now that we instructed Redis Stack how we want our data indexed we can run different kinds of queries.
+Now that we instructed Redis Stack on how we want our data indexed we can run different kinds of queries.
 Let's look at some examples:

 #### Text search
 ```redis Exact text search